Floorp-Projects/Floorp/js/src/doc/HazardAnalysis/index.md

 * produce a set of `.xdb` files describing everything encountered during the compilation
 * analyze the `.xdb` files with scripts in `js/src/devtools/rootAnalysis`

+The format of the information stored in those files is [somewhat documented][CFG].

 ## Running the analysis

 ### Pushing to try